basarat/mobx-typescript-react/05 formState/README.md

 # Creating reusable state class driven components

-> The state class pattern can easily be expanded to allow you to create component-ui / component-state pairs that provide reuseable functionality for your applications.
+> The state class pattern can easily be expanded to allow you to create component-ui / component-state pairs that provide reusable functionality for your applications.

-> In this lesson we look at an example of creating a reuseable input component.
+> In this lesson we look at an example of creating a reusable input component.

-> We also mention a reuseable form state management library that uses the state class pattern.
+> We also mention a reusable form state management library that uses the state class pattern.

 ```bash
 npm start